Today I'm going to show you how to make a fun & simple pull-apart fish cupcake cake design!

-I gave her a nice big blue eye using a circle of fondant and a blue food coloring pen.
+Next, I gave our fish a big blue eye using a circle of white fondant and a blue food coloring pen.
 I also gave it a little sparkle with some white disco dust ;0)

 Now, we're ready to put everything together!
 I pushed in the anchor for the lips (and gave them a little sparkle of white disco dust).
 Then, I placed on her eye and pushed in the curled eyelashes!

 I added a few final touches to tie everything together.
 Using a 2D tip, I added waves of blue buttercream, and I also added fish fins on top and bottom as well as a little fondant fin.

 The air bubbles are piped in buttercream with a Wilton tip 12 (medium round tip).
 The birthday sign is made from white cardstock and simply wrapped around a lollipop (cookie) stick.